Graduate Student - albert77 at purdue dot edu

 B. S. (2021) University of Puerto Rico-Mayagüez, Chemical Engineering

 I joined the Gounder group in the Fall of 2021.
-My research will focus on light olefin oligomerization on Brønsted acidic zeolites.
+My research is on olefin oligomerization on Brønsted acidic zeolites.
 I obtained my bachelor’s degree in Chemical Engineering from the University of Puerto Rico at Mayagüez (UPRM).
-As part of my undergraduate research experiences, I worked with the Applied Optimization Group at UPRM for two years.
+As part of my undergraduate research, I worked with the Applied Optimization Group at UPRM for two years.
 This research focused on the simultaneous study of Herpes simplex and the neurodegenerative disorders of Parkinson's and Alzheimer's disease using publicly available microarray experiments.
-In addition, I spent one summer in the Weldon School of Biomedical Engineering at Purdue University under the supervision of Dr. Elsje Piennar.
+In addition, I spent one summer in the Weldon School of Biomedical Engineering at Purdue under the supervision of Dr. Elsje Piennar.
 The project focused on drug resistance in tuberculosis granulomas.
 My strong interest for catalysis research started at UPRM with Dr. Pagán-Torres group.
 In this laboratory, I was involved in developing heterogeneous catalytic materials to convert biomass-derived resources and carbon dioxide into fuels and chemicals.
 Aside from research, I enjoy playing basketball, dancing salsa and hip hop, and watching series.

 Graduate Student - santia28 at purdue dot edu